ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 * Cost Preferences:
 If the application indicates a preference to avoid expensive paths, and some paths are associated with a monetary cost, an implementation should decrease the ranking of such paths.
 If the application indicates that it prohibits using expensive paths, paths that are associated with a cost should be purged from the decision tree.

+# Reasons for errors {#appendix-reasons-errors}

+The Transport Services API {{I-D.ietf-taps-interface}} allows for the seven generic error types to specify a more detailed reason as to why an error occurred.
+This appendix lists some of the possible reasons.

+* BadConfiguration:
+The transport properties and endpoints provided by the application are either contradictory or incomplete.
+Examples include the lack of a remote endpoint on an active open or using a multicast group address while not requesting a unidirectional receive.

+* NoCandidates:
+None of the available transport protocols can satisfy the transport properties provided by the application.

+* Unresolvable:
+The remote or local specifier provided by the application can not be resolved.

+* CantEstablish:
+The TAPS system was unable to establish a transport-layer connection to the remote endpoint specified by the application.

+* PolicyProhibited:
+The system policy prevents the TAPS system from performing the action requested by the application.

+* NotCloneable:
+The protocol stack is not capable of being cloned.

+* MessageToLarge:
+The message size is too big for the taps system to handle.

+* ProtocolFailure:
+The underlying protocol stack failed.

+* BadMessageProperties:
+The message properties are either contradictory to the transport properties or they can not be satisfied by the TAPS system.

+* BadReceive:
+The data that was received by the underlying protocol stack could not be fully retrieved by the TAPS system.

+* FailedReceive:
+The underlying protocol stack indicated that the reception of a message has failed.

+* ConnectionAborted:
+The connection was aborted by the remote.

+* Timeout:
+Delivery of a message to the remote was not possible after a timeout.